RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 <img src="/assets/AtelierTransitionBayes.markdown_strict_files/figure-markdown_strict/unnamed-chunk-26-1.png" width="768" />

-You can see that the default *prior* does not force anything on our model.
+You can see that the default prior does not force anything on our model.
 A slope is as likely to be positive as it is to be negative, and most are rather weak, close to a slope of zero.
 Some predict extremely large weights (we can guess several > 10,000g), but in general, the majority is very good.
 This is what we want to find.

 # Did my MCMC work well?

 So far, we have used and explained MCMCs very briefly, but it is important to know that they do not magically always arrive at the right result.

-THE thing to check is whether each of the chains worked well.
+THE thing to check is whether each of the chains mixed well.
 That is, did it properly explore the landscape around each parameter and not get stuck in a small area?

 ## Visual check